sebastianamg/samgutx/README.md

       * `const std::size_t length()`: This function returns the number of stored bits.
       * `const std::uint64_t get_current_iterator_index()`: This function returns the current iterator index.
     * `template<typename Type> class RiceRuns`:
-      * `void encode(const std::vector<Type> sequence)`: This method encodes a sequence of Type integers using Rice-runs.
+      * `static void encode(const std::vector<Type> sequence, const std::size_t k )`: This static function encodes a sequence of Type integers using Rice-runs.
 The following is the FSM used by this function:

 		![FSM to encode](img/codecs-grcodec-riceruns-encode.png)